ethanwhite/spectralmatch/docs/contributing.md

 ---

 ## Versioning
 Automatically create a GitHub release, Pypi library, and QGIS plugin with each version.
 All three distributions are on the same versioning and deployed with GitHub actions.
-New versions will be released when sufficient new functionality and bug fixes have been added.
+New versions will be released when sufficient new functionality or bug fixes have been added.
 ```bash
 make version version=1.2.3
 ```